ImperialCollegeLondon/virtual_ecosystem/docs/source/glossary.md

 LMWC
   Low Molecular Weight Carbon.
 These are organic molecules that are simple and soluble, i.e. molecules that do not require further transformation to be transportable across cell membranes.
-Thus, the avaliablity of this type of organic matter strongly determines microbial growth rates.
+Thus, the availability of this type of organic matter strongly determines microbial growth rates.

+DON
+  Dissolved Organic Nitrogen.
+Nitrogen associated with soil carbon that is in a form that can readily dissolve.
+The carbon in this form is considered to be low molecular weight carbon and so this is essentially the nitrogen content of the {term}`LMWC` pool.

+DOP
+  Dissolved Organic Phosphorus.
+Phosphorus associated with soil carbon that is in a form that can readily dissolve.
+The carbon in this form is considered to be low molecular weight carbon and so this is essentially the phosphorus content of the {term}`LMWC` pool.

 ```